Thinking of starting an online store in Australia?

 You couldn’t have chosen a better time to do so.
-With the country’s growing $32B+ ecommerce market, having your own online store can be a mind-blowing opportunity to make serious money.
+With the country’s growing $32bn+ ecommerce market, running your own ecommerce store can be an enticing opportunity to make serious money.

-The only problem: you don’t know how to build an ecommerce store.
-You find the process puzzling and complicated, and are not sure where to begin.
+The only problem: you don’t know where to begin for starting an online store.
+You find the process puzzling and complicated and are not sure where to begin.

 Now you can relax.
-Because in this guide, I will walk you through all the six key steps you need to take to get your online store up and running.
+Because in this guide, I will walk you through all the eight key steps you need to get your online store up and running.

 Decide What You Want To Sell And Your Target Audience

-Insights show that homeware and appliances, groceries, and fashion are the three most in-demand items in Australia at the moment.
-These items are expected to grow further in popularity , and selling these can be a good option to earn money.
+If you want to set up a B2C ecommerce store selling consumer goods, insights show that homeware and appliances, groceries, and fashion are the three most in-demand items in Australia at the moment.
+These items are expected to gain more popularity , and selling these can be a good option to earn money.

-In Australia, it is 35-44 year olds that spend the most online.
+According to the table shown above, 35-44 year olds spend the most online.
 But, for each product category, the age groups and spending patterns vary.
-The table below highlights the share of spending of Australian shoppers per category.
+It highlights the share of spending for Australian shoppers per category, the age groups and their spending variations in different groups.

-As you can see, the age groups and their spending varies for different groups.
-So, if you decide on selling electronic games and toys, you should target the 18-24 age group.
+If you decide on selling electronic games and toys, for example, you should target the 18-24 age when starting an online store.

 Register Your Domain Name And Business

 Once you have figured out your target audience and product, you should now register your domain name and business online.
 Your domain name should ideally match the product you wish to sell.
-For example, if you are an ecommerce store that wants to sell books, it is better to include terms such as ‘read’ or ‘book’.
+For example, if you are starting an online store that sells books, you are better off using words such as ‘read’ or ‘book’.

 To register your domain name, click here.
 Insert the domain name you wish to select and check its availability.

 It will also ask you what domain extension you want to use.
-If you are a store that only wants to sell to customers in Australia, choose the .au extension.
+To create an online store for the Australian audience, choose the .au extension.
 But, if you want to go global or plan to do so in the near future, choose the .com extension.

 The cost of your domain will depend on its availability and domain extension.
-Usually, .com extensions tend to be more expensive.
+Usually, .com extensions tend to be more pricey.
 But, you can register a domain name for as cheap as $30.

 Build Your Store on The Right Ecommerce Platform